Tusharkumar200/Tusharkumar200/README.md

 ###

-<p align="left">Hi, I am<br>Tushar Kumar<br>I am a passionate Computer Science and Engineering student currently in my pre-final year (Class of 2026).
+<p align="left">Hi, I am<br>Tushar Kumar<br>I am a passionate Computer Science and Engineering student currently in my final year (Batch of 2026).
 With hands-on experience as an intern at EduNet, I have honed my skills in Full Stack Web Development,</p>

 ###